 1. Plan a layout and stick to it

 Avoid making unnecessary changes to your existing sanitaryware layout — the fewer alterations you make, the lower your plumbing costs will be.
 If you do need to move some key elements, then at least keep the toilet close enough to connect to the existing soil pipe.
+Find out more about bathroom plumbing in our quick guide.

 Once the design is finalised do not change it, but before signing it off show it to the electrician, tiler and other related trades to make sure they can't see any issues that will interfere with their part of the project.